rogererens/luos-documentation/tutorials/01_your_first_program.md

 ### Step 3: Uploading and running the code

-At the moment this step requires to have two terminal open at once.
+At the moment this step requires to have two terminals open at once.
 One will run ```openocd``` to detect and make a link with the board.
 The other will run ```arm-none-eabi-gdb``` to push the code on the board through that connection.

 But first, you need to plug your board to the computer via USB.
-There is two usb port, the one to upload the program is the one in the middle of the board.
+There is two usb ports, the one to upload the program is the one in the middle of the board.
 A picture is better than a thousand words.

 <img src="https://www.pollen-robotics.com/uploads/tutorials/01/usb_to_board.jpg">